tynp/termux-youtube-subtitles/README.md

 `curl https://raw.githubusercontent.com/tynp/termux-youtube-subtitles/master/youtubedl_androidsetup.sh > install.sh`
 5. Run it:
    `chmod +x ./install.sh && ./install.sh`

+## Usage
-7. Share a youtube URL to Termux.
+1. Share a youtube URL to Termux.
-8. View the subtitles found for the view in the list and type in the desired one.
+2. View the subtitles found in the list and type in the desired one.
+If the video contains both automatic captions and manual subs, the script will prompt for which source to use.
-9. `youtube-dl` will download the subtitle.
+3. `youtube-dl` will download the subtitle to `/storage/emulated/0/Youtube-DL`.
-10. Use the subtitle file.
-For Pleco, select to the File Reader and Open New File.
-Browse to the `Youtube-DL` directory located at `/storage/emulated/0/Youtube-DL`.
+4. Use the subtitle file.

+For Pleco, select the File Reader and Open New File.
+Browse to the `Youtube-DL` directory (`/storage/emulated/0/Youtube-DL`).
 Select the subtitle file.
-(Can also do a quick clean of the timestamp metadata from the file with a `sed -i '/-->/d' /storage/emulated/0/Youtube-DL/${FILE}`)
+I suggest performing a `sed -i '/-->/d' /storage/emulated/0/Youtube-DL/${FILE}` in Termux to remove the timestamp metadata.